nus-cs2103-AY2122S1/tp/docs/team/halphasx.md

   regarding the commands as well as the supported features.
   I asked for help on handling CI testing in the forums(e.g. https://github.com/nus-cs2103-AY2122S1/forum/issues/323 ,  https://github.com/nus-cs2103-AY2122S1/forum/issues/363)

-## **Tools**:
-  I used IntelliJ and Git Bash for my main source code window and my terminal window, and to create the UI, I used Scenebuilder.